muthuishere/mark-down-live/readme.md

 Open your browser and go to `http://localhost:9500` to see your live presentation.

+## Credits and Acknowledgements

+Special thanks to the following projects for their invaluable contributions to MarkDownLive:

+- [Marp CLI](https://www.npmjs.com/package/@marp-team/marp-cli): For enabling seamless markdown to presentation conversions.
+- [Typewriter Effect](https://www.npmjs.com/package/typewriter-effect): For adding dynamic typewriter effects to live presentations.

+## Third-Party Licenses

+For information on third-party licenses used in MarkDownLive, please refer to the [Third Party Licenses](THIRD-PARTY-LICENSES.txt) page.

 ## Contributing

 Contributions, issues, and feature requests are welcome!
 Feel free to check [issues page](https://github.com/muthuishere/markdown-live/issues).